whisperglen/perftesthelpers_idtech3/README.md

 I used this harness to test my work for quake3, when converting altivec optimisations to SSE and neon.

 Binary dumps can be found in the sister repo: https://github.com/whisperglen/perftesthelpers_testdata.
+They need to be uncompressed and placed in the same folder as the executable (I use testdata folder).

+I implemented these to learn about SIMD on intel and arm, there is no real benefit from running them in a quake3 engine.<br>
+Even on the low spec x86 cpu I used (AMD bobcat) I did not notice a significant improvement in fps.

 Commited so far:<br>
 -rsqrt conversion<br>